cloudfoundry-attic/common/nats-rpc/README.md

 ## Service implementation

 Service code should be shared between the client and server processes.
-It acts as a kind of contract between the client and server as to what methods can be called, and how these requests are routed through NATS.
+It acts as a contract between the client and server as to what methods can be called, and how these requests are routed through NATS.

 ```ruby